sejungkwak/trading-paradise/README.md

   - Source: Kevin Powell's YouTube video [Create a responsive navigation nav with no JS!](https://www.youtube.com/watch?v=8QKOaTYvYUA&t=1402s) and [his code on Codepen](https://codepen.io/kevinpowell/pen/jxppmr)
     - Using the `input checkbox` and the `label` element for the responsive navigation bar
     - Using the `transform` property instead of the `display` property to apply the transition in CSS
-  - I have used this technique to make hamburger menu navigation bar on small devices less than 768px width.
+  - I have used this technique to make the hamburger menu navigation bar on small devices less than 768px width.
-- Full brower width bars
+- Full browser width bars
   - Source: Chris Coyier's CSS-TRICKS article [Full Browser Width Bars](https://css-tricks.com/full-browser-width-bars/)
     - Using `before` and `after` pseudo elements for making background colour wider than maximum width of the element
   - I have used this technique to make the header, trade guide, item list and contact form's background colour wider than 1400px, which I have set as the maximum width of the site.